-007. Natural treatments : migraines and headaches
+007. Natural treatments for prevention: migraines and headaches

 A migraine is more than just a headache; it is often a complex signal from the body when the balance between the mind and the digestive system is disrupted.
 Those moments when pain pulses at the temples, accompanied by nausea or tension, call for a gentle and lasting approach.
 In this guide, I have selected herbs that not only soothe the nervous system but also calm digestion—from the gentleness of Linden and Lavender to the local cooling relief of Mint.
 I invite you to discover how these natural remedies can become your allies in regaining clarity and well-being, treating the cause with as much care as the symptom.